 An alcohol emergency is a situation you can face whether or not you drink.
 A BAC above 0.06, what some call the "Red Zone," is where the negative effects of alcohol begin to set in.
 The effects range from slurred speech to death, increasing in severity as BAC increases.
 You may face one of these situations:

 When you’re with someone who’s drunk, you don’t know if their condition will worsen.
 Do not leave them alone.

 Alcohol poisoning is a medical emergency.

-While you wait for P-Safe to arrive,
+While you wait for emergency responders to arrive, if you can:

 - Continue efforts to wake the person